banerjixplores/climacrop_health/README.md

 ---

-- **Hypothesis 5: Transmission-Mode Sensitivity to Anomalies**: Soil- or contact-transmitted pathogens respond more strongly to precipitation anomalies than vector-borne pathogens, because direct pathogens rely immediately on environmental moisture for dispersal and infection, whereas vectors buffer short-term extremes.
+### **Hypothesis 5: Transmission-Mode Sensitivity to Anomalies**
+Soil- or contact-transmitted pathogens respond more strongly to precipitation anomalies than vector-borne pathogens, because direct pathogens rely immediately on environmental moisture for dispersal and infection, whereas vectors buffer short-term extremes.

 *In layman terms:* Diseases spread directly (e.g. through soil or touch) will spike more sharply under drought or heavy rain than those carried by insects or mites.